zitro/mod-1-millionaire/README.md

 # Mod1 Millionaire

 Mod1 Millionaire brings the world trivia straight to your terminal.
-Built in Ruby, Mod1 Millionaire  you're able to Search by topic, user, author names and more.
+Built in Ruby, Mod1 Millionaire is able to search by topic, user, author names and more.

 ## Getting Started